 Smelly ointments, inflatable seat cushions, medicated wipes, oh my!
 If you’ve ever had hemorrhoids, sometimes called ‘piles’ (especially in the UK), you know they can make your life a miserable, itchy, burning, avoid-sitting-down-at-all-costs experience.
 If you are among the blessed few who have avoided this fate, you should know that hemorrhoids (piles) are swollen veins in your anus and lower rectum.
 They can be inside the rectum or outside on the surface of the anus.
 They are usually caused by having to strain during bowel movements or as a result of increased pressure during pregnancy.
 Sounds fun, right?
 About as fun as sitting down in the middle of a campfire!

-If you’ve experienced hemorrhoids, you know they can be bad enough that you wouldn’t wish them on your worst enemy (or maybe you would).
+If you’ve experienced hemorrhoids, you know they can be bad enough that you wouldn’t wish them on anyone.
 You certainly wouldn’t want any of your loved ones to have to deal with them.
 This includes your dog, which begs the question, “Can dogs get piles too?”

 Can Dogs Get Piles?